 “Workforce Development provides quality services to Bristol Bay residents, promoting individual and family self-sufficiency through employment and educational opportunities, which sustains cultural values, and reflects economic trends of the Bristol Bay Region.”

 The heating assistance program provides assistance to low-income households.
 The program is funded by the Federal Low Income Home Energy Assistance Program (LIHEAP) block grant.
-The program runs from November 1st through April 30th.
+The program runs from November 1st through May 31st.
 An eligible household may receive one heating assistance grant during this period.
+LIHEAP Application processing period is November 1, 2020 – May 31, 2021. **Applications will be accepted October 1, 2020 – May 31, 2021**

 Application Process Priority Order: